-{\it Proof.} Clearly the pairing is well defined: the antipode comes because we use {\it left} Hopf actions.
-The product of diferential operators {\it with constant coeficients} evaluated at $1$ equals the product of evaluations at $1$.
-Therefore the fact that $\bm\phi$ is Hopf implies $\langle \hat{u},PQ\rangle_{\bm\phi} = \langle\Delta\hat{u},P\otimes Q\rangle_{\bm\phi}$.
-It is only nonobvious to verify the other duality: of $\bm\phi$-deformed coproduct and the multiplication on $U(\gg)$.
+{\it Proof.} Clearly the pairing is well defined; the antipode comes because we use {\it left} Hopf actions.
+The product of diferential operators {\it with constant coeficients} evaluated at $1$ equals the product of their evaluations at $1$.
+Therefore the fact that $\bm\phi$ is Hopf action implies $\langle \hat{u},PQ\rangle_{\bm\phi} = \langle\Delta\hat{u},P\otimes Q\rangle_{\bm\phi}$.
+It is less obvious to verify the other duality: of $\bm\phi$-deformed coproduct and the multiplication on $U(\gg)$.
 It is sufficient to show that one has